wtpayne/design_factory/a3_src/h90_internal/process/setting_up_new_docker_devspace.rst

 Run the following command, replacing <YOURUSERNAME> with your chosen username::

-   docker build --build-arg USERNAME=<YOURUSERNAME> -t accord .
+   docker build --build-arg USERNAME=<YOURUSERNAME> -t harmonica .

 Docker will start building the container based on the instructions in the Dockerfile.